eiffel-community/eiffel-remrem-publish/wiki/markdown/statusCodes.md

      {
       "status_code": 503,
       "result": "FAIL",
-      "message": "Message protocol is invalid"
-     }
+      "message": "No protocol service has been found registered" }
 ]
 ```